-This CD&A is focused on the compensation paid for 2020 to our following current and former key executives, collectively referred to as our "named executive officers" or "NEOs" in 2020.
+This CD&A is focused on the compensation paid for 2021 to our following current and former key executives, collectively referred to as our "named executive officers" or "NEOs" in 2021.

-- Joseph M. Zubretsky, president and chief executive officer; - Mark L. Keim, executive vice president of strategic planning and corporate development (on February 17, 2021, Mr. Keim was named chief financial officer); - Jeff D. Barlow, chief legal officer and secretary; - James E. Woys, executive vice president of health plan services; - Marc S. Russo, executive vice president of health plans; - Thomas L. Tran, former chief financial officer (until February 17, 2021).
+- · Joseph M. Zubretsky, president and chief executive officer; - · Mark L. Keim, chief financial officer; - Jeff D. Barlow, chief legal officer and secretary; - James E. Woys, executive vice president of health plan services; - Marc S. Russo, executive vice president of health plans; and - Thomas L. Tran, former chief financial officer (until February 17, 2021).

-In 2020, and in consideration of favorable say-on-pay vote outcomes, we maintained the same general compensation program structure as originally established in 2018, which was significantly simplified from the compensation programs for prior years under former management.
+In 2021, and in consideration of favorable say-on-pay vote outcomes, we maintained the same general compensation program structure as originally established in 2018, which was significantly simplified from the compensation programs for prior years under former management.
 The compensation program is based on target total compensation opportunities for our executives positioned within a reasonable range around the median of target total compensation among our peer group companies (see "The Company's Compensation Philosophy" below).